Less weight, low costs, complete design freedom…and consistent, reliable quality.

 Plastic (GRP) can be somewhat mind-bending.

-stuart:pease have produced GRP cabinets for many years, the majority of which are supplied to Network Rail in order to replace their existing stainless steel cabinets and doors which are subject to a high level of theft.
+stuart:pease has produced GRP cabinets for many years, most of which are supplied to Network Rail to replace their existing stainless steel cabinets and doors which are subject to a high level of theft.
 Other clients include the NHS, Chevron/Texaco, and various utility companies in order to accommodate electrical components.